Our guardians (our people)

 Our Storage Manager: holds the world record of hand-labeled bottles and loves junk food.
 Also, cusses like a sailor.

-They make sure our land is taken care of.
-They speak funny Italian but they make themselves understood (most of the times).They're truly fantastic.
+Brothers, they make sure our land is taken care of.
+They speak funny Italian but they make themselves understood (most of the times).They’re the smiliest people on earth.

 Andrea